jliberma/queens-gpu/README.md

 > **NOTE**: Cuda is a proprietary driver that requires DKMS to build the kernel modules.
 DKMS is available from EPEL.
 Neither the Cuda drivers nor DKMS are supported by Red Hat.

-Verify the drivers are installed correctly:
+Verify the cards are recognized by the instance:

 ```
     $ openstack server list